 Here are a few good places to find teachable moments:

 - At the Bank – Show your kids how different accounts work.
 Explain the process of taking money out of the bank and depositing money.
-Just make sure they understand that it’s all your money, and the bank isn’t a magic money machine.
+Just make sure they understand it’s all your money, and the bank isn’t a magic money machine.

 - At the Store – What better place to teach the basic concepts of budgeting than the store?
 Let your kids see how you keep a list and stick to it, and how that keeps you within your budget.
 (Note: If this doesn’t sound like you, maybe it’s time for a change?)

 - At Expensive Places – Amusements parks, heavy tourist destinations, and carnivals all have one thing in common: they’re stupid expensive for no reason.
 Show your kids how these aren’t the best places to put your money, unless you don’t want to have money.
+But also teach them it’s ok to trade money for experiences, as long as they know and count the costs ahead of time.

 You can always be thinking about how you can teach from each moment in life.
 Since your kids will see what you do before they’ll hear what you say, make sure you’re sticking to good financial principles.